clane9/columnformers/README.md

 - Each column in a transformer layer shares weights.
 Weight sharing between columns in the brain is not possible.
 - A transformer consists of multiple independent layers (i.e. blocks) applied sequentially.
 The brain consists of a single layer of columns (the cortex) applied recurrently.

-Here we try to design a transformer-like architecture that closes some of these gaps.
-We call our model a **Columnformer** (for now).
+Here I try to design a transformer-like architecture, the **Columnformer**, that closes some of these gaps.

 ## Model architecture